§48E Qualified Facilities

 By integrating advanced diagnostic modalities with AI-enabled DigitalTwin™ systems, ScanPods™ and ScanPort™s are designed to identify patterns across time, populations, and conditions—helping transform Long COVID from an undefined condition into a measurable, actionable domain of care.

-Under current federal, state and local incentives, individuals and organizations can apply a range of tax offsets toward building the equipment, ai compute, energy and scanning infrastructure required to support this research for decades.
+Under current federal, state and local incentives, individuals and organizations can apply a range of federal, state and local incentives toward building the equipment, ai compute, energy and scanning infrastructure required to support this research for decades.

 ScanPort-OKCMetro™ is designed to include dedicated ScanPod™s designed to support emerging research, diagnostics and treatment for post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), substance-use-related neurological conditions, addiction and other complex neurocognitive anomalies—particularly affecting veterans, first responders, and high-risk populations.